nadirahdurr/Ev3nts-NFT/README.md

 - [IPFS](https://ipfs.io/) - A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.

-- [OpenSea](https://opensea.io/) - A gas-free marketplace for NFTs on Polygon.
-Create, buy, sell, and auction NFTs on the Polygon blockchain without paying any gas fees.
+- [OpenSea](https://opensea.io/) - A marketplace for NFTs to create, buy, sell, and auction.

 - [React](https://reactjs.org/) - a JavaScript library for building user interfaces.